jbhicks/advent-of-code-2022/README.md

 # Advent of Code 2022

+These are my notes.
 Let's see how far I get.

 ## Day 1